xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 Therefore it does not reflect the total amount of frames actually processed in one second.

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/fps_graph.png" alt="FPS comparison chart!" /><br>
-<em>Inference time in milliseconds for each framework.
+<em>Inference time in milliseconds for each framework model.
 Lower is better.</em>
 </div>

 When we tried both models processing only one frame at any given time (and dropping frames when busy) we found that Core ML is slightly faster than ML Kit.